Janelle is a freelance writer and mentor who loves good, clean movies and music that inspires and helps people.

 - Pride & Prejudice: A Latter-Day Comedy (2003)

 1. Austenland (2013)

-She compares all men to Mr. Darcy (as acted by Colin Firth in the BBC miniseries).
+She compares all men to Mr. Darcy as acted by Colin Firth in the BBC miniseries.
 She uses up all her savings and travels to Austenland, a theme park, to find her Darcy and meet other Austen fans.

-2, Death Comes to Pemberley (2013)
+2. Death Comes to Pemberley (2013)

 The cast consists of Matthew Rhys, Anna Maxwell Martin, Jenna Coleman, Matthew Goode, Trevor Eve, Alexandra Moen, Tom Ward, Eleanor Tomlinson, Rebecca Front, and James Fleet.

-3. The Paradise (2013-2014)
+3. The Paradise (2013–14)

 4. Lost in Austen (2008)

-This is a TV mini series, not a movie.
+This is a TV mini-series, not a movie.
 Amanda, a young woman in London, is not pleased with her life.
 To escape from her mundane life, she reads the book Pride and Prejudice because she longs for romance.
-One night she gets transferred into Elizabeth Bennett's times and Elizabeth Bennett comes into this young woman's world.
+One night she gets transferred into Elizabeth Bennett's time and Elizabeth Bennett comes into this young woman's world.

 5. Becoming Jane